Digital literacies, social media, and undergraduate learning: what do students think they need to know?

 The authors thank Margy MacMillan for providing feedback on the draft survey instrument.
 The authors also thank Kimberly Smith and Todd Whitehead for their consultation and assistance in distributing the survey.

-Open Access funding provided thanks to the CRUE-CSIC agreement with Springer Nature.
 This article draws on research supported by Canada’s Social Sciences and Humanities Research Council (Grant No. 100858).

 The authors have no competing interests to declare.